matt-lacerda/nameko-epinio/README.md

     push the app to epinio (deploy)
     go to https://jenkins.127.0.0.1.sslip.io/ and use the master key from the terminal output

+    to destroy the epinio jenkins app run: make destroy to destroy the whole kind cluster run: make unploy

 # ORIGINAL DOCS: